openmultiplayer/web/docs/scripting/functions/EnablePlayerCameraTarget.md

 ## Related Functions

+- [IsPlayerCameraTargetEnabled](IsPlayerCameraTargetEnabled): Check if the player camera target is enabled.
 - [GetPlayerCameraTargetVehicle](GetPlayerCameraTargetVehicle): Get the ID of the vehicle a player is looking at.
 - [GetPlayerCameraTargetPlayer](GetPlayerCameraTargetPlayer): Get the ID of the player a player is looking at.
 - [GetPlayerCameraFrontVector](GetPlayerCameraFrontVector): Get the player's camera front vector